Daandelange/kirby3-simplestats/README.md

 *Soon...*

 For now, check the comments in `options.php` for directions.
-It's not recommended to use a custom reporting period yet.

 #### Language setup
 Multi-language websites are supported.
 For each page, there's a global counter, with an optional counter for each language.